Edit Blog Post

 Alternatively we could just switch to a diet of bugs, as it turns out that strictly speaking we were only talking of vertebrates here; not even we could manage to swat all the flies.

 Still, really, I couldn’t quite believe it.
 Surely I hadn’t heard right, or possibly had still been dreaming.
-By lunchtime ABC news had comfortingly moved on to much more important matters, such as which of our minor politicos may have been claiming for the odd private taxi fare, and we could all quietly forget about it and go back to tucking into our tuna sandwiches while we still
+By lunchtime ABC news had comfortingly moved on to much more important matters, such as which of our minor politicos may have been claiming for the odd private taxi fare, and we could all quietly forget about it and go back to tucking into our tuna sandwiches while we still had time.

-I’m fully aware that there are many folk out there who, frankly, couldn’t really give a stuff anyway.
+fully aware that there are many folk out there who, frankly, couldn’t really give a stuff anyway.
 As long as they can still lay their hands on endless new gizmos and gadgets or lazily shop for more cool threads or a trendy tattoo, they’re happy as the proverbial pig.

 Sadly, though, I’m not one of them.